naubiomech/PythonApplication/README.md

 Implement Animation: Each plot subclass (e.g., TopPlot, BottomPlot) has an animate method that gathers data and updates the plot.
 Modify this method to change how data is sourced and displayed.

 ## Adding a New Frame

 To add a new frame to the application, follow these steps:

 ### Step 1: Create the New Frame Class

 Create a new Python file in the views folder (e.g., newFeature.py).

 Use the following template to define your new frame:

     import tkinter as tk

         class NewFeature(tk.Frame):
         def __init__(self, parent, controller):
             super().__init__(parent)
             self.controller = controller

             label = tk.Label(self, text="New Feature Frame", font=("Arial", 24))
             label.pack(pady=20)

             button = tk.Button(self, text="Go to Scan Window",
                                 command=lambda: controller.show_frame("ScanWindow"))
             button.pack(pady=10)

 ### Step 2: Update the ControllerApp Class

 Open your main application file.

 Import the new frame at the top:

     from views.newFeature import NewFeature

 Add the new frame to the frames dictionary in the ControllerApp class:

     for F in (ScanWindow, ActiveTrial, UpdateTorque, BioFeedback, MachineLearning, NewFeature):

 ### Step 3: Navigate to the New Frame

 You can add a button in any existing frame to navigate to the new feature:

     button = tk.Button(self, text="Go to New Feature",
                     command=lambda: controller.show_frame("NewFeature"))
     button.pack(pady=10)

+## Bio Feedback Frame

+The Bio Feedback frame is designed to give visual and auditory responses to participants during training and analysis sessions.
+Its primary function is to assist users in achieving specific performance goals by providing real-time feedback based on sensor data.

+### Key Features:

+* Visual Graphing: Displays live data plots of pressure sensors (FSRs) to monitor performance.

+* Auditory Cues: Plays notification sounds when goals are reached.

+* Target Value Setting: Allows users to set target values for training and tracks progress toward those goals.

+* Dynamic Plot Switching: Enables switching between data plots for the left and right legs.

+* Battery Monitoring: Displays the battery status of the connected device.

+* Marking Trials: Allows marking specific events during data collection.

+* Recalibration Tools: Provides buttons to recalibrate force sensors for improved accuracy.

+* User-Friendly Controls: Includes buttons for navigation, resetting targets, and toggling views.

+This frame is particularly useful in rehabilitation or biomechanical research settings, enabling participants and researchers to track performance metrics and respond to feedback in real time.